ryanwongsa/kaggle-birdsong-recognition/README.md

 Neptune is not required, set `logger_name` in the config path to a different name and create an different logger.

-As Slack message notification will occur at the end of each epoch during training and validation with loss.
+A Slack message notification will occur at the end of each epoch during training and validation with loss.

 ### 3. Training